apankowski/garcon/README.md

 3. Go to _OAuth & Permissions_ (under _Features_ submenu) → _Scopes_ section → _Bot Token Scopes_ subsection → _Add an OAuth Scope_ → select `chat:write` scope → confirm.
 4. Go to _OAuth & Permissions_ (under _Features_ submenu) → _OAuth Tokens for Your Workspace_ section → Take note of the _Bot User OAuth Token_ (it starts with `xoxb-`).
 Set bot's `LUNCH_SLACK_TOKEN` [environment variable](#environment-variables) to this value.

+Install the app:

+1. Go to [Slack Apps](https://api.slack.com/apps) → click on the name of your app.
+2. Go to _Install App_ (under _Settings_ submenu) → _Install to Workspace_.
+3. In Slack, go to the channel in which lunch notifications are to be received.
+Type `/app` and select _Add apps to this channel_.
+Select the Slack application created above.

 ### Docker image

 1. As described in [Building & Running](#building--running-locally) section create the fat JAR: